davidmerfield/Tuuune/notes/To do.md

 		- It takes effort on your part, is this an active process
 		- One big button to start listening, first song preloaded

+- Precache valid results then select from those
+		- Store the songs in JSON
+		- Select 200 good songs with attractive album covers to form favorable first impression

 - Make sure every song we show to the user can be played
 		- Add region detection/selection

-- Stop songs the user has seen from showing up again in search results
+- Stop songs the user has seen from showing up again in search

 ## Player

-- Add loading/buffering state to player
+- Add tooltips to star and permalink
+- Make player robust when skipping through lots of songs
+	- Add error handling for players
+	- Prevent player from playing two songs at the same time
 - Add better flash detection
 	- Show sound cloud embed if flash not enabled
-- Add error handling for players
-- Fix progress bar
-- Add tooltips to star and permalink
-- Prevent player from playing two songs at the same time

 ## Starred